MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ### Health trends and AI for IT operations

 Health modeling provides a quantified operational baseline that's tuned to a specific business context.
-AI for IT operations capabilities are a popular way to enhance operational efficiency.
+AI for IT operations is a popular way to enhance operational efficiency.
 Health data is a foundational input for machine learning models to analyze health trends.
 For example, machine learning models can:

 - Extract more insights from state changes and recommend actions.